 The Customer Service Charter is published on the Authority's website.
+Adoption - Customer Charter (aai.gov.ie)

 CONFIDENTIALITY AND OTHER POLICIES AND PROCEDURES GOVERNING CONDUCT

 All employees are bound by the provisions of the Official Secrets Act 1963, the Freedom of Information Act 2014 and a series of internal policies and procedures around financial controls and records management.